ImperialCollegeLondon/pyrealm/docs/source/development/pyrealm_build_data.md

 ### Global array test

-The remaining files in the submodule are intended to provide a global test dataset for benchmarking the use of `rpmodel` on a global time-series - so using XYT data.
+The remaining files in the submodule are intended to provide a global test dataset for benchmarking the use of `rpmodel` on a global time-series, so using 3 dimensional arrays with latitude, longitude and time coordinates.
 It is currently not used in testing because of issues with the `rpmodel` package in version 1.2.0.
 It may also be replaced in testing with the `uk_data` submodule, which is used as an example dataset in the documentation.

 The files are: